jeffreykegler/old_kollos/notes/misc/strand.md

 function that returns the set of links for `yim`.

-When we apply a dotted rule notion to an Earley item, it is equivalent that to dotted rule notion applied to the dotted rule of the Earley item.
+When we apply a dotted rule notion to an Earley item, it is equivalent to dotted rule notion applied to the dotted rule of the Earley item.
+For example, a medial Earley item is an Earley item whose dotted rule is medial.
+Similarly, pseudo-code functions whose argument can be a dotted rule, when that argument is an
+Earley item, apply to the dotted rule of the
+Earley item.
 For example, if `yim` is an Earley item,
 ```
      Rule(yim) == Rule(DR(yim))